What Tools or Instruments are Used to Test Internet Speeds?

 • A recently rebooted smart phone or tablet tend to provide faster results

-If you are a consumer (subscriber) just wanting to check Internet access speeds, and free/soft are the only tools available to you, we recommend using a newer computing device capable of handling the target data rates (speed) and to use a physical connection (copper/UTP or fiber) to connect directly to the modem's LAN port (called the Demarcation Point) or as close to it as possible.
-If your modem, gateway or router have a built-in speed test and use that one.
-If not, try the popular speedtest.net.
+If you are a consumer (subscriber) just wanting to check Internet access speeds, and free/soft are the only tools available to you, we recommend using newer computing devices capable of handling the target data rates (speed) and to use a physical connection (copper/UTP or fiber) to connect directly to the modem's LAN/WAN port (called the Demarcation Point) or as close to it as possible.
+If your modem, gateway or router has a built-in speed test function, try using it.
+If not, try the popular speedtest.net app.

 There are other speed test providers you may try, to compare results, like Fast.com, WiFiman.com, Google (search for 'speed test'), etc. If you are experiencing video call or streaming issues, those services may offer their own dedicated speed tests.
 For example, use Netflix's Fast.com to check streaming throughput performance, directly against their media servers.

-If you are an acting IT "manager" at a small or family business, and you are a technically inclined person looking for more performance details, you may consider speed.cloudflare.com as another option to test against large content delivery platforms and get a better sense of the overall Internet throughput.
-This browser-based test page from Cloudflare, one of the largest content delivery networks on the Internet, offers more detailed results.
+If you are an acting IT "manager" at a small or family business, and you are a technology-inclined person looking for more performance details, you may consider speed.cloudflare.com as an option to test against large content delivery platforms, to get a better sense of the overall Internet throughput.
+This browser-based test page from Cloudflare, one of the largest content delivery networks on the Internet, offers more detailed test results.

 Dedicated Hardware (Test Set) Approach